 The product data management process often begins as a bunch of fields and columns in spreadsheets.
-This raw product data needs to be put through the wringer of a PIM tool before it can find its place on product listing pages on ecommerce sites.
+This raw data needs to be put through the wringer of a PIM tool before finding its place on product listing pages on eCommerce sites.

-The detailed product information that shoppers see either on these brands’ websites or on those of channel partners like Amazon and Walmart needs to be sourced from suppliers operating out of India, China, Thailand, and South Korea.
-Complex sourcing ecosystems like these create challenges with product data imports.
+The detailed product information that shoppers see on these brands’ websites or channel partners like Amazon and Walmart needs to be sourced from India, China, Thailand, and South Korea.
+Complex sourcing ecosystems like these create challenges with data imports.
 For example:

 - Suppliers can be distributed far and wide across the world.
-When sourcing files via outdated mechanisms such as emails and/or calls, delays occur as product teams have to deal with the differences in time zones and language.
+When sourcing files via outdated mechanisms such as emails and/or calls, delays occur as product teams have to deal with time zones and language differences.

-- Brands find it difficult to ensure the accuracy of product data.
-This means the product files that end up on the desk of the product data team need to be checked and validated by a cumbersome, manual process.
+- Brands find it difficult to ensure data accuracy.
+This means the product files that end up on the desk of the product teams need to be checked and validated by a cumbersome, manual process.

-- Brands may not be able to enforce consistency in the formatting of product files coming in from their suppliers.
+- Brands may not enforce consistency in the formatting of product files coming in from their suppliers.
 The files need to be reconciled to one standard format for internal use.

-- Collaborating with suppliers/vendors to update product data over email and/or calls can get tedious and time consuming.
-This becomes especially critical when product teams need to keep tight deadlines during a peak shopping season, such as Black Friday.
+- Collaborating with suppliers/vendors to update data over email and/or calls can get tedious and time-consuming.
+This becomes especially critical when product teams need to keep tight deadlines during peak shopping, such as Black Friday.

-A cloud-based PIM tool like Unbxd PIM can make imports a lot easier to handle for a product data team:
+A cloud-based PIM tool like Unbxd PIM can make data imports a lot easier to handle for product teams:

 - Suppliers can be given their own logins, so they can directly upload product information into Unbxd PIM.

-- Unbxd PIM creates a central repository of product data that all members of the product team can easily access and update, ensuring that there’s just one up-to-date version of the product data.
+- Unbxd PIM creates a central repository of data that all product team members can easily access and update, ensuring that there’s just one up-to-date version.

 - With Unbxd PIM, product teams can automate data correction, saving time and manual effort.

-- Unbxd PIM can facilitate real-time collaboration between the product data team and external stakeholders like suppliers/vendors.
-This can speed things up substantially, compared to back and forth over long email threads.
+- Unbxd PIM can facilitate real-time collaboration between the product team and external stakeholders like suppliers/vendors.
+This can speed things up substantially compared to back and forth over long email threads.

-Unbxd PIM can help brands and ecommerce companies manage product data imports with ease by using AI and ML-based automation features.
-By using Unbxd PIM to manage their product data, product teams can efficiently handle large volumes of product data, enrich it with digital assets, and publish it to multiple sales channels easily.
+Unbxd PIM can help brands and eCommerce companies manage product data imports with ease using AI and ML-based automation features.
+Product teams can efficiently handle large volumes of data, enrich it with digital assets, and easily publish it to multiple sales channels.

-Up next, we’ll be taking a look at organization in Unbxd PIM.
+Up next, we’ll be taking a look at the team collaboration challenges in Unbxd PIM.